Vyral/john-fraker/_posts/2019-02-26-why-knowing-that-your-grant-deed-is-properly-titled-is-so-important.md

 Similarly, today’s topic is about another mistake made with startling regularity by homeowners that can cost them substantially: Not having their property correctly titled on their grant deed.&nbsp;

-These types of situations are, by and large, specific to living trusts.
 Let’s say you’ve had a living trust done, and your home has been included in that trust by a grant deed.
 After the fact, you look to refinance your property.&nbsp;

 **More often than not, the finance company will take it out of your living trust to complete the refinance.** And, also more often than not, the company won’t place it back in the trust.

 {% include pullquote.html %}

 Recently, a client of mine needed a home valuation done on her property.
-Her living trust had been carried out sometime in the 90s.
-As it happens, when she went to refinance in 1999, the finance company took the money out, but failed to ever return it.
+Her living trust had been put together in the 1990's.
+As it happened, when she went to refinance the property in 1999, the finance company took the house out of her trust, but failed to put it back in.

 I went back to her with the information that her home hadn’t been in her trust for a number of years, and she was left in disbelief.
-More than 20 years had gone by with her property unknowingly outside of her trust; suffice it to say, this was a costly mistake.&nbsp;
+Nearly 20 years had gone by with her property unknowingly outside of her trust; suffice it to say.

-**This could have ended in disaster had it not been caught—**in the event that she was deceased, her home likely would have been subject to the court system and thousands of dollars would have been spent fixing that mistake.&nbsp;
+**This could have ended in disaster had I not caught it for her—** Had she or her husband died with their house out of their living trust it would have been a very costly mistake.
+Their home could have been subject to the probate court system and thousands of dollars would have been spent fixing that mistake.&nbsp;

 If you’d like, I’d be happy to get you a complimentary copy of your property’s grant deed.
 Just send me an email at [JohnFraker@KW.com](mailto:JohnFraker@KW.com) or send me a text at 408-647-4242.
 I look forward to hearing from you!